JoeS51/voice2keyboard/ReadMe.md

 **Note:** The trigger key is specified via a CLI argument, not in the config.
 The trigger key is the only mandatory command line option.

+You can specify an alternate config file using the `--config` option, which is useful when running as a service with different configurations.

 ```yaml
 # Model selection:
 # - Whisper models: tiny, tiny.en, base, base.en, small, small.en, medium.en, etc.